 The pair fight and Joel learn that Clementine has had all her memories of him erased.
 Devastated, he decides the only solution is to attempt the same procedure.

 The bulk of this movie takes place inside Joel’s mind as he battles to preserve his fading memories of Clementine.
 The result is a movie that may be set in the near-future, but is an unerringly accurate and realistic portrayal of one man’s descent into the abyss of depression.

-Despite the film’s dark material, the action ends with Joel and Clementine meeting again and agreeing to give things another go, so ultimately there’s a positive message ideal for anyone who thinks there is no end to depression and no hope of a better future.
+Despite the film’s dark material, the action ends with Joel and Clementine meet again and agreeing to give things another go, so ultimately there’s a positive message ideal for anyone who thinks there is no end to depression and no hope of a better future.